Best Bitcoin ETF in 2026: Which One Should You Buy?

 ⁴ VanEck uses Gemini as custodian — one of only two non-Coinbase custody arrangements among major spot Bitcoin ETFs.

-Sources: Bitbo.io (BTC holdings), TradingView and issuer disclosures (AUM), verified as of February 20, 2026.
+Sources: issuer holdings pages and Q2 2026 SEC filings (10-Qs) for the eight largest funds, verified August 17, 2026; smaller-fund figures from issuer disclosures and may lag.
 AUM figures move directly with Bitcoin's price; the same BTC holdings represent lower dollar AUM when Bitcoin declines.
 For this reason, tracking BTC holdings provides a clearer picture of fund scale and investor flows.

 Best Bitcoin ETF by Use Case